Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:51:20:

-Yes, yeah.
-I mean, as a libertarian, or I guess somebody who has like libertarian tendencies, my concern would basically be like, this obviously seems better than our current regime of taxing things that are good, basically capital income.
-But my concern is the way I'm guessing something like this would be implemented is it would be added on top of rather than repealing those taxes.
-And then, yeah, I guess like we would want to ensure.
+As somebody who has libertarian tendencies, this obviously seems better than our current regime of taxing things that are good, basically capital and income.
+But my concern is that the way I'm guessing something like this would be implemented is it would be added on top of rather than repealing those taxes.
+And then, I guess we would want to ensure….

 Lars Doucet - 00:51:44: